mubeenshaikh2006/abeda-inamdar-cs-result-analysis-dashboard/README.md

-## 🎓 Abeda Inamdar CS Department Result Analysis Dashboard (Power BI)
+# 🎓 Abeda Inamdar CS Department Result Analysis Dashboard
 An interactive **Power BI Result Analytics Dashboard** built to analyze the academic performance of the **Computer Science Department** at **Abeda Inamdar Senior College of Arts, Science and Commerce, Pune**.
 This project converts **official result PDFs** into structured data, performs **error handling + data cleaning**, and presents insights through **class-wise dashboards (FY/SY/TY)** and a **final comparison dashboard** for smarter academic analysis.

 ---